 The twelve-member board makes recommendations about local government funding for basic needs, self-sufficiency and housing programs.
 Members also advocate for services supporting low-income communities, families and persons.

 Clark County is looking to diversify the board composition and encourages people with diverse backgrounds, experiences and perspectives to apply, especially those from historically oppressed or underserved communities.

 Interested residents must submit an application and résumé to Rebecca Royce, Clark County Community Services, P.O.
 Box 5000, Vancouver, WA 98666-5000 or firstname.lastname@example.org.

-Positions are open until filled, first review March 22.
+Positions are open until filled.
+The first review will be Sept 21.

 About the CAAB Board